-Partial Reconfiguration allows portions of a running Xilinx device to be reconfigured in real-time with a partial bitstream, changing the features and functions of the running design.
+Dynamic function exchange (DFx) allows portions of a running Xilinx device to be reconfigured in real-time with a partial bitstream, changing the features and functions of the running design.
 The reconfigurable modules must be properly planned to ensure they function as needed for maximum performance.

-The Partial Reconfiguration flow requires a strict design process to ensure that the reconfigurable modules are designed properly in order to enable glitch-less operation during partial bitstream updates.
-This includes reducing the number of interface signals into the reconfigurable module, floorplanning device resources, and pin placement; as well as adhering to special partial reconfiguration DRCs.
+The DFx flow requires a strict design process to ensure that the reconfigurable modules are designed properly to enable glitch-less operation during partial bitstream updates.
+This includes reducing the number of interface signals into the reconfigurable module, floorplanning device resources, and pin placement; as well as adhering to special DFx DRCs.
 The device programming method must also be properly planned to ensure the configuration I/O pins are assigned appropriately.

-VIDEO: Information on the Partial Reconfiguration flow is available from the Vivado Design Suite QuickTake Video: Partial Reconfiguration.
+VIDEO: Information on the DFx flow is available from the Vivado Design Suite QuickTake Video: DFx.

-The Partial Reconfiguration tool flow and features are described in the following resources:
+The DFx tool flow and features are described in the following resources:

-- Vivado Design Suite User Guide: Partial Reconfiguration (UG909) [Ref 23] - Vivado Design Suite Tutorial: Partial Reconfiguration (UG947) [Ref 27]
+- Vivado Design Suite User Guide: Dynamic Function eXchange (UG909) - Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947)